brandtkeller/tag-security/policy-wg-merging.md

 - Cloud Native Policy Architecture White Paper
 - Container Policy Interface implementations
-- Various feature requests to projects like kubernetes, opa, istio, spifee, and more.
+- Various feature requests to projects like kubernetes, opa, istio, spiffe, and more.

 Way forward on merging with SAFE WG
 ===================================